cpp-core/record/README.md

 The `core::record` library provides standards conforming (as much as feasible) iterators to fill this role.

-`core::record::Iterator` is an iterator for a contiguous sequence of equal length records of a possibly opaque type and run-time determined length.
+`core::record::Iterator` - an iterator for a contiguous sequence of equal length records of a possibly opaque type and run-time determined length.

-`core::record::FixedIterator` is an iterator for a contiguous sequence of equal length records of a possibly opaque type and compile-time determined length.
+`core::record::FixedIterator` - an iterator for a contiguous sequence of equal length records of a possibly opaque type and compile-time determined length.

 # Basics